Teoscar Hernández Preview, Player Props: Mariners vs. Reds

-The Seattle Mariners, including Teoscar Hernandez (.350 batting average in his past 10 games), battle starting pitcher Connor Phillips and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.385 batting average in his past 10 games), battle starter Lyon Richardson and the Cincinnati Reds at Great American Ball Park, Wednesday at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Reds.
+He hit a home run while going 2-for-4 in his most recent game against the Reds.

 Teoscar Hernández Game Info & Props vs. the Reds